The-Art-of-Hacking/h4cker/crypto/gpg_how_to.md

 # GPG: Generating Keys, Encrypting, and Decrypting Files

-Here are step-by-step instructions on how to generate GPG keys, and how to use them to encrypt and decrypt files:
+The following are step-by-step instructions on how to generate GPG keys, and how to use them to encrypt and decrypt files:

 ## Generating GPG Keys